AlejoOrdonez/PaleoNovelty/README.md

 # PaleoNovelty
-Assessing novelty in climate, taxomic, functional, and phylogenetic sapaces.
+Assessing novelty in climate, taxonomic, functional, and phylogeny spaces.